ju1ce/April-Tag-VR-FullBody-Tracker/README.md

 ## Running Apriltag Trackers

 You can now run Start_ApriltagTrackers.bat!
 The first time you launch it, you may see a black console window for a few seconds.

-You should now see the window with buttons to start diffrent parts of our program.
-First, lets set the most important parameters of our program on the second tab.
+Below is a quick guide on what the buttons and parameters do.

+### Camera tab

+This is the main tab of the program that you will use most of the time.

+#### Start/Stop camera

+Start the camera or stop it if its already running.
+This button will open the camera that you have written in the parameters tab.
+To ensure its working correctly, enable the Show preview checkbox.

+If the camera fails to start, ensure that your camera is conencted and running, that you have written the correct id/address, and that you have saved the parameters after changing them.
+If you are using an USB webcam or OBS, try a diffrent id.

+If the camera is of incorrect resolution/shrunk, refer to the camera width and height parameters.

+#### Calibrate camera

+This will start the camera calibration sequence.
+Turn off camera preview before starting.
+This must only be done the first time you use this program and if you change the camera you are using.

+Two windows will open: one with a chessboard pattern, and one showing your camera feed.
+Every few seconds, the camera will take a picture.
+Move the camera around slowly, taking pictures of the chessboard pattern from as many diffrent angles as possible.
+Once 15 pictures are taken (progress is written on top left) the camera will calibrate.

+Sometimes, if the picture is too blurry or the lightning is bad, the chessboard pattern wont be detected.
+In that case, change the angle slightly for the next picture until it works.
+If the pattern is detected very rarely, you can always print the pattern out and calibrate on that, or even use an actual chessboard.

 #### Ip or ID of camera: